- Vehicle Information

 - Students Onboard

 - No driving after midnight.
 Typical driving hours are between 5 am and midnight.
 If extenuating circumstances occur, approval must be gained by the department chairman or director before proceeding to drive after midnight.
-Information must also be logged with Campus Security by calling 419-772-2222.
+Information must also be logged with Office of Public Safety by calling 419-772-2222.

 - Drivers must alternate or take a break after every two hours of driving.

 - Vehicles traveling more than 100 miles from the University require at least two authorized drivers per vehicle.

 - Vehicles traveling more than 250 miles from the University require at least two authorized drivers per vehicle and require the completion of a driver log.

 - When signing out vehicles, the driver and/or advisor must sign a copy of the Vehicle Checklist indicating agreement to comply with the ONU Travel Policies.